-Project DIVERT is a research project, co-funded by the DG Home of the European Commission, which focuses on the diversion of live-firing firearms from the legal domain into the illicit sphere within the European Union.
+Project DIVERT is a research project, funded by the European Union’s Internal Security Fund — Police, which focuses on the diversion of live-firing firearms from the legal domain into the illicit sphere within the European Union.
 Previous studies such as Project SAFTE and Fire have demonstrated that the overwhelming majority of firearms that are currently illicitly possessed or circulate on the illicit market were originally manufactured and traded legally.
 At a certain point in time these weapons were diverted into the illicit sphere.

-- Fraudulent actions (such as the use of forged import or export licences, false declarations of stolen firearms or falsified registries)
+3. Fraudulent actions (such as the use of forged import or export licences, false declarations of stolen firearms or falsified registries).

-Project DIVERT aims to develop a more profound understanding of the size and nature of diversion of firearms and to understand the main dynamics currently at play in this process, and to increase information sharing on the diversion of firearms within the EU among relevant stakeholders.
-Moreover, the study equally aims to identify and disseminate good practises for preventing of diversion of firearms from the legal into the illegal sphere.
+Project DIVERT aims to develop a more profound understanding of the size and nature of diversion of firearms and to understand the main dynamics currently at play in this process.
+It also aims to increase information sharing on the diversion of firearms within the EU among relevant stakeholders.
+Moreover, the study equally aims to identify and disseminate good practises for preventing the diversion of firearms from the legal into the illegal sphere.
 The project aims to evaluate current policies at national and EU level and develop policy recommendations.

 At the end of the project a final report with the research findings and policy recommendations will be published.

-For more information about the project, please contact research coordinator Nils Duquet.
+For more information about the project, please contact project coordinator Nils Duquet.